 Simonelli Oscar II Black Automatic Espresso Machine Tank Starter Kit

-Oscar II is the new generation of the "Oscar Professional" launched in the late nineties, which has conquered coffee lovers around the world.
+Oscar II is the second generation of the "Oscar Professional" launched in the late nineties, which has conquered coffee lovers around the world.
 Oscar II is the professional espresso coffee machine which fits in all demands: from the domestic use for tasting good coffee or cappuccino till light commercial use.
 Available in black and red, the plumbed version in black.

 What's the main difference to the old Oscar?